Once the buyer and seller have reached an agreement, the signed purchase

 Additional Escrow Company Responsibilities:

-- In a dispute, the AAR Resale Contract gives the escrow company decision-making power over who will receive the earnest money.
+- In a dispute, the AAR Residential Resale, Commercial and Land Purchase Contracts, gives the escrow company decision-making power over who will receive the earnest money.

 - The escrow company provides the Commitment for Title Insurance.
-This document is the escrow/title company’s commitment to
+The document is the escrow/title company’s commitment to

 insure the title of the property subject to exceptions and requirements

 - Will also provide parties with information pertaining to HOA fees and governing documents, CC&R's, and plat maps.